 Experienced swimmers know that with Swedes the best way to go is to just lop off a piece of the band that comes with the goggles and use it as a nose piece that you can instantly tighten or loosen based on your nose width.

 The only downside with these goggles?
-The thin latex rubber straps wear quickly, which will snap on you at an inopportune moment after a couple months or even weeks of consistent use.
+The thin latex rubber straps wear quickly, which will snap on you at an inopportune moment after a couple of months or even weeks of consistent use.

 2. The lens color of the goggles.